Youth Hostels Association of India (YHAI)

 “Do I Have to be a YHAI Member?

 “ Yes.
 Well, I mean, it’s better if you are.
-It’s a paltry Rs 220 for a year long membership.
-This enables you to discounts at some accommodations in India and at many more across the world.
+It’s a paltry INR 250 for a year-long membership, INR 350 for a 2-years membership and INR 2700 for lifelong membership.
+This enables you to discounts at some accommodations in India and at much more across the world.
 You can apply for membership online.
 All you need to provide are a few details and upload a passport photo.
 And you’re ready-set-go to explore the country on a budget!
 There are several advantages of having a YHAI membership.
 Such as:-

 1. Avail discounts and concessions at about 90 YHAI hostels all over India.